-- Increased Engagement: Accessible eLearning can lead to increased engagement and motivation for learners, as they are able to access the content more easily and effectively.
+- Increased Engagement: Accessible eLearning can lead to increased engagement and motivation for learners, as they can access the content more easily and effectively.

 - Better Learning Outcomes: By providing accessible eLearning, organizations can improve learning outcomes for all learners, as they are able to understand and retain the information more easily.